redot-src/php-container/README.md

 $container->bind(Foo::class);
 ```

-Also you can create a singleton, that will be returned every time you call the `get` method.
+Also, you can create a singleton, that will be returned every time you call the `get` method.

 ```php
 $container->singleton('foo', function () {